huggingface/transformers/docs/source/add_new_model.rst

    logger.info(f"Initialize PyTorch weight {layer_name} from {pretrained_weight.name}")

-If either the shape or the name doesn’t match, you probably assigned the wrong checkpoint weight to a randomly initialized layer of the 🤗 Transformers implementation.
+If either the shape or the name doesn't match, you probably assigned the wrong checkpoint weight to a randomly initialized layer of the 🤗 Transformers implementation.

 An incorrect shape is most likely due to an incorrect setting of the config parameters in ``BrandNewBertConfig()`` that do not exactly match those that were used for the checkpoint you want to convert.
-However, it could also be that PyTorch’s implementation of a layer requires the weight to be transposed beforehand.
+However, it could also be that PyTorch's implementation of a layer requires the weight to be transposed beforehand.

 Finally, you should also check that **all** required weights are initialized and print out all checkpoint weights that were not used for initialization to make sure the model is correctly converted.
 It is completely normal, that the